jschnab/easy-data-analysis/README.md

 ### Plot a kinetics curve

-Plotting a kinetics curve is done by providing the file(s) name to `eda plot kinetics`:
+Plotting a kinetics curve is done by providing the file names(s) to `eda plot kinetics`:
 ```
 eda plot kinetics first_expo.csv
 ```